 HCE 3010: Ethical Issues in Clinical Medicine

-This course examines practical problems in clinical biomedical ethics.
+This course examines ethical issues encountered medicine, specifically by physicians and residents.
 It employs a case-based approach with supplementary readings on the general principles of biomedical ethics.
-Clinical problems related to the practice of medicine will be examined contextually, with attention to institutional, cultural, discursive and moral issues that undergird controversies in clinical ethics.
+Clinical problems related to the practice of medicine will be examined contextually, with attention to institutional, cultural, and moral issues that undergird controversies in clinical ethics.

 HCE 3030: Disability Studies: Medicine, Ethics and Policy

 This course will introduce undergraduates to disability studies.
 We will begin by detailing studies as an outgrowth of disability rights.
 We will then discuss contemporary topics in the field.
 We will conclude by analyzing disability in bioethics.
 Students will learn to apply disability studies in medicine, ethics, and policy.

 This course covers bioethical topics as depicted in various pop culture media, including abortion, genetic testing, cloning, stem cell research, euthanasia, and end-of-life care, biomedical research, public health, and the healthcare provider-patient relationship.
 Pop culture media utilized include documentaries, sci-fi television shows, medical dramas, literature, and music.